 Home sustainability audit

-Free home energy and water audits with personalised action plans are available to help you save money, reduce your electricity, gas and water usage.
-To learn more and register, click here.
+Free home energy and water audits with personalised action plans can help you save money, reduce your electricity, gas and water usage.
+This program is now fully subscribed.
+To find out when this program becomes available again, sign up to the Living Green Newsletter here.

 Learn more about saving water and reducing energy use and waste in your home and garden and growing our urban forest.
 Workshops will be available throughout the year, please register for upcoming workshops below.
 Applications for the above programs close in May 2019 or when fully subscribed.